MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/admin_m365demo.md

 - An empty company with the name *My Company*, but it might have a different display name for demo purposes

 If you go to the **Companies** list in [!INCLUDE [prodshort](prodshort.md)], you will see that the demonstration company is marked as an evaluation company and does not have a subscription.
 This is why, if you want to demo something that requires a subscription, you have to switch to the empty My Company.

+This tenant includes Office 365 for each of the users, so that you can run the **Set up your Business Inbox in Outlook** assisted setup guide on behalf of the organization and demo this feature.
+For more information, see [Using Business Central as your Business Inbox in Outlook](/dynamics365/business-central/admin-outlook).
+You also have access to other apps, such as [Dynamics 365 Customer Service](/dynamics365/customer-service/index), [Dynamics 365 Sales](/dynamics365/sales-enterprise/overview), [Power Automate](/power-automate/), [Power Apps](/powerapps/), and many more.

 You can use the demonstration company for as long as you like.
 Provided that you use it at least a couple of times per week, the company remains available for as long as your Office 365 account is still valid.